San Angelo

 With gaping mouth.
 (Children just sit there and stare.)

 Grease; Zulu; Captain Cook; Seven.
-The Heavenly Kid; The Battle of Britain.
+The Heavenly Kid; The

 Eve's rose garden; blackberries; camellias; azaleas in pairs;